-- (i) the implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic; - the acquisition of long-term tangible assets and long-term intangible assets in an amount ranging from EUR 250,000 in the priority areas in Zone D (other than large enterprises) to EUR 40 million in the priority areas in Zone A (large enterprises);3 with respect to the transfer or lease of immovable property, the required minimum amount ranges from EUR 100,000 in Zone D (other than large enterprises) to EUR 6 million in Zone A (large enterprises); - (iii) the minimum share of the newly acquired machinery, equipment and installations, intended for production purposes, in the purchased long-term tangible and long-term intangible assets ranges between 30% in Zone D and 60% in Zone A; - (iv) the minimum number of newly created jobs, currently set as zero; however, in order to receive a contribution for newly created jobs, the minimum number ranges from 20 in Zone D to 200 in Zone B, while no contribution is provided in Zone A; - (v) the implementation of the investment plan in the main location of the investment plan implementation, except for the machinery, equipment and installations located in the additional locations of the investment plan implementation.
+- (i) The implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic. - (ii) The acquisition of long-term tangible assets and long-term intangible assets is for an amount ranging from EUR 250,000 in the priority areas in Zone D (other than large enterprises) to EUR 40 million in the priority areas in Zone A (large enterprises); with respect to the transfer or lease of immovable property, the required minimum amount ranges from EUR 100,000 in Zone D (other than large enterprises) to EUR 6 million in Zone A (large enterprises). - (iii) The minimum share of the newly acquired machinery, equipment and installations, intended for production purposes, in the purchased long-term tangible and long-term intangible assets ranges between 30% in Zone D and 60% in Zone A. - (iv) The minimum number of newly created jobs is currently set as zero; however, in order to receive a contribution for newly created jobs, the minimum number ranges from 10 in Zone D (other than large enterprises) to 200 in Zone B (large enterprises), while no contribution is provided in Zone A. - (v) The implementation of the investment plan is in the main location of the investment plan's implementation, except for the machinery, equipment and installations located in additional locations of the investment plan's implementation.

-The general conditions for granting investment aid to support the implementation of an investment plan in technology centers are:
+The general conditions for granting investment aid to support the implementation of an investment plan in technology centers are as follows:

-- (i) the implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic; - (ii) the acquisition of long-term tangible assets and long-term intangible assets in an amount of at least EUR 200,000 in the priority areas and EUR 400,000 in other areas; with respect to the transfer or lease of immovable property, the required minimum amount is EUR 100,000 in the priority areas and EUR 200,000 in other areas; - (iii) the employees must be paid a minimum multiple of the average monthly wage, i.e., the employees' wage must be 2.00 times in the priority areas and 1.7 times in other areas the average nominal monthly wage in the economy of the Slovak Republic observed by the Statistical Office in the district of the main location of the implementation of the investment plan in the calendar year preceding the calendar year in which the new job was created; the new job must be kept by a large enterprise for at least five years and by other enterprises for at least three years; - (iv) the implementation of the investment plan will lead to the creation of at least 10 new jobs in priority areas or at least 20 new jobs in other areas; - (v) the implementation of the investment plan in the main location of the investment plan implementation.
+- (i) The implementation of the investment plan has not commenced before making an application for investment aid to the Ministry of Economy of the Slovak Republic. - (ii) The acquisition of long-term tangible assets and long-term intangible assets is for at least EUR 200,000 in the priority areas and EUR 400,000 in other areas; with respect to the transfer or lease of immovable property, the required minimum amount is EUR 100,000 in the priority areas and EUR 200,000 in other areas. - (iii) The employees must be paid the minimum monthly wage set out in the conditions, i.e., the employees' wage must be 2.00 times the average monthly wage in the priority areas and 1.7 times the average monthly wage in other areas based on the average nominal monthly wage in the economy of the Slovak Republic observed by the Statistical Office in the district of the main location of the implementation of the investment plan in the calendar year preceding the calendar year in which the new job was created (special conditions apply to the districts of Kosice I, Kosice II, Kosice III, and Kosice IV).
+The new job must be kept by a large enterprise for at least five years and by other enterprises for at least three years. - (iv) The implementation of the investment plan will lead to the creation of at least 10 new jobs in priority areas or at least 20 new jobs in other areas. - (v) The implementation of the investment plan is in the main location of the investment plan's implementation.

-3 Please note that a subsidy for the acquisition of long-term tangible assets and long-term intangible assets is not provided in Zone A for other than the priority areas.
+&lt;sup>3 Please note that a subsidy for the acquisition of long-term tangible assets and long-term intangible assets is not provided in Zone A for other than the priority areas.